 Pastoral Counseling is available for all persons and draws on the rich traditions of both psychology and, if desired, spirituality, working from an interfaith perspective, respecting everyone’s journey as they face difficult life experiences.

 The PASTORAL COUNSELING CENTERS of Massachusetts (PCC of MA) is a specialized ministry that provides quality psychotherapy to the greater Central Massachusetts area.
 We are located in Westborough, Hudson and Worcester.

-The clinical staff of the pastoral counseling center includes Social Workers, Marriage and Family Therapists, Mental Health Counselors, Psychologists, Registered Nurses and a Certified Spiritual Director.
+The clinical staff of the pastoral counseling center includes Social Workers, Marriage and Family Therapists, Mental Health Counselors, Psychologists and a Certified Spiritual Director.
 Many of the staff have taught undergraduate courses in psychology, marriage & family, and pastoral counseling.

 What happens in pastoral counseling is the telling of stories, genuinely understanding them as they are presented, and interpreting them in the light of the religious community’s larger story of life’s meaning.
 The pastoral counselor’s role and function as representative of the story of faith enables a person to reinterpret his or her story in the light of the faith’s understanding of who a person related to God is.
 This allows one to experience and interpret new possibilities of selfhood, relationships and behavior.

 A fundamental aspect of PCC of MA‘s mission is to provide pastoral counseling for all who want to take advantage of this unique ministry.
 It is our local faith communities and charities that have faithfully provided funds each year to help offset the cost of providing this vital ministry to those who otherwise would not be able to afford the cost of pastoral counseling.
 A donation may also be designated to PCC of MA through one’s United Way contribution.